yanwenywan/typst-packages/wenyuan-campaign/0.1.1/README.md

 - date: (optional) -- just acts as a separate line, can be used for anything else
 - anything-before: (optional) this is put before the title
 - anything-after: (optional) this is put after the date
+- page-background: (optional) used as the title page background
+- text-colour: (optional) used as the main title text colour

 ---